-Is, since Messina is no less, The city of the Straits THE PASTA INCASCIATA MESSINESE (you've probably seen in some episodes of Commissioner Montalbano) he SICILIAN PASTA AND EGGPLANT ROLLS, greedy and loved by children.
+Is, since Messina is no less, The city of the Straits THE PASTA INCASCIATA MESSINESE (you've probably seen in some episodes of Commissioner Montalbano) and glthe SICILIAN PASTA AND EGGPLANT ROLLS, greedy and loved by children.
 Instead, it is my invention WHITE LASAGNA WITH SICILIAN EGGPLANT, that I strongly advise you to try, creamy and tantalizing.

 If you're looking for recipes a little’ originals made with aubergines, I propose four first simple and good dishes: the SICILIAN PASTA AND EGGPLANT BOATS, that will surprise everyone for taste and lightness.
 The sumptuous FRIED EGGPLANT TIMBALLO WITH MEATBALLS: a casket with so many fried meatballs inside.